-- 6. Extension of Time Period for Commission Action NASD Regulation does not consent at this time to an extension of the time period for Commis - 7.
-Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2) Not applicable.
-8.
+6. Extension of Time Period for Commission Action

+NASD Regulation does not consent at this time to an extension of the time period for Commission action specified in Section 19(b)(2) of the Act.
-Proposed Rule Change Based on Rules of Another Self-Regulatory

-Organization or of the Commission
+7. Basis for Summary Effectiveness Pursuant to Section 19(b)(3) or for Accelerated Effectiveness Pursuant to Section 19(b)(2)

 Not applicable.

+8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission

+Not applicable.

+9. Exhibit

-- 9. Exhibit - 1.
-Completed notice of proposed rule change for publication in the Federal Register undersigned thereunto duly authorized.
+1. Completed notice of proposed rule change for publication in the Federal

+Register

 Pursuant to the requirements of the Securities Exchange Act of 1934,

 NASD Regulation has duly caused this filing to be signed on its behalf by the

+undersigned thereunto duly authorized.

 NASD REGULATION, INC.

 BY:

 Joan C. Conley, Secretary

-Date: June 10, 1998
+Date: July 10, 1998